syncfusion-content/ej2-angular-docs/ej2-angular/treeview/how-to/get-all-child-nodes.md

 ---
 layout: post
-title: Get all child nodes in Angular Treeview component | Syncfusion
+title: Get all child nodes in Angular Treeview Component | Syncfusion
-description: Learn here all about Get all child nodes in Syncfusion Angular Treeview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about get all child nodes in Syncfusion Essential Angular Treeview component, its elements and more.
 platform: ej2-angular
 control: Get all child nodes
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Get all child nodes in Angular Treeview component
+# Get all child nodes in Angular Treeview Component

 This section demonstrates how to get the child nodes from corresponding parent ID.
 Using the `getNode` method, you can get the node details of TreeView.
 Please refer to the following sample.